 - 1 tbsp avocado oil

-- Optional garnishes: Thinly sliced daikon or other radish, shaved ginger, toasted sesame seeds, reserved greens from onions
+- Optional garnishes: Thinly sliced daikon or other radish, shaved ginger, sesame seeds, sliced green onions, julienne shredded carrot

 For the Dashi Bases